INFINITE-KH/Python-Dataset/README.md

 Link 1: https://www.kaggle.com/kevinmh/fifa-18-more-complete-player-dataset/data

-The first link contains data for FIFA 18 players, the information that is given shows, which team the player is in, the value of the player etc.
+The link contains data for FIFA 18 players, the information that is given shows, which team the player is in, the value of the player etc.

 Question 1: